'Republicans are nervous': Some in GOP eye protests warily - KVIA

 ‘Republicans are nervous’: Some in GOP eye protests warily

 MADISON, Wis.
-(AP) — The latest demonstration by right-wing groups against measures to contain the coronavirus will be held Friday in Wisconsin, where hundreds, and possibly thousands of people plan to descend on the state Capitol to protest the Democratic governor’s stay-home ordinance.
+(AP) — The latest demonstration by right-wing groups against measures to contain the coronavirus is headed for Wisconsin, where hundreds of people or more plan to descend on the state Capitol to protest the Democratic governor’s stay-home ordinance.

 “I’m neither encouraging nor discouraging them,” said Johnson, 65, whose career was launched by the tea party movement, a protest effort with ties to the current one.
 He urged anyone who decides to attend the protest to practice good personal hygiene and social distancing.